5 Ways to Strengthen Your Endocannabinoid System

 And the CB2 receptors link to our peripheral nervous system, which includes muscles, limbs, skin, immune support, and other organ structures.
 These receptors become stimulated by receiving endogenous cannabinoids.

 Our body naturally produces two types of endocannabinoids called anandamide (AEA) and 2-arachidonoylglycerol (2-ag).
-When these endocannabinoids bind to their corresponding receptors, they transmit a signal that helps to regulate a physiological function, such as sleep, inflammation, and even neuron communication.
+When these endocannabinoids bind to their corresponding receptors, they transmit a signal that helps to regulate physiological functions, such as sleep, inflammation, and even neuron communication.

 But our endocannabinoids are only around as needed.
 After sending their signals through the cannabinoid receptors, the ECS uses two types of metabolic enzymes – fatty acid amide hydrolase (FAAH) and monoacylglycerol lipase (MAGL).
 These enzymes break down the endocannabinoid molecules until the next time they’re needed.